Bobbo117/Cellular-IoT-Monitor/README.md

 ## How It Works

-This is accomplished by using an inexpensive IoT SIM card along with commonly available components to gain access to the cloud via a cellular connection.
+An inexpensive IoT SIM card along with commonly available components gain access to the cloud via a cellular connection.

 In its simplest form, the HUB can operate as a stand-alone unit with its own sensors.